-The Drug and Alcohol Awareness Program and Policy will be reviewed annually by the Executive Director and the Director of Strategic Initiatives in preparation for the publication of the MedQuest College Catalog.
-Furthermore, in an effort to comply with Drug-Free Schools and Campuses Regulations a more detailed biennial review will be conducted by MedQuest College.
+The Drug and Alcohol Awareness Program and Policy will be reviewed annually by the Executive in preparation for the publication of the MedQuest College Catalog.
+Furthermore, to comply with Drug-Free Schools and Campuses Regulations a more detailed biannual review will be conducted by MedQuest College.
 The purpose of the review is to: